Bijan Ebrahimi murder: Files on officers sent to CPS

-Stephen Norley, who admitted assisting an offender, was jailed for four years by a judge at Bristol Crown Court.'Poignant time'
+Stephen Norley, who admitted assisting an offender, was jailed for four years by a judge at Bristol Crown Court.

 The IPCC is investigating the actions of six other Avon and Somerset police officers and six civilian staff who dealt with Mr Ebrahimi.